Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "common-perpendicular-axis": if @c "axis-type" is @c "bottom-x" and this is @c true, then the min and max of the graphs' left X axes will be used for the ranges of all the graphs.

+## Fillable Shape {#fillable-shape-properties}
+Properties for @c "fillable-shape" nodes:
+- @c "icon": a string specifying the icon to draw the shape as.
+- @c "pen": the pen to draw with, which includes [pen](#pen-properties) properties.
+- @c "brush": the pen to brush with, which includes [brush](#brush-properties) properties.
+- @c "size": the size of the shape, which contains the following properties:
+  - @c "width": the width.
+  - @c "height": the height.
+- @c "fill-percent": the percent to fill the shape, which is a number between @c 0.0 and @c 1.0.

 ## Image {#image-properties}
 Properties for @c "image" nodes:
 - @c "path": the file path of the image to load.